Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: The classification of rank-deficient subrepresentations

 One can generate $\Sp(V)$-subrepresentations by choosing an isotropic subspace $N$ and a $\tau\in\mathrm{Irr}(O(N^\perp/N))$, and then embeddeding $\eta(\tau)$ into the code $C_N$.
 Isotropic spaces of the same dimension will give rise to isomorphic $\Sp(V)$-representations.
-The main observation is that, while in general different tensor power CSS codes may have non-trivial intersections, the representation spaces arising in the way just described are linearly independent.
+The main observation of the next lemma is that, while in general different CSS codes may have non-trivial intersections, the representation spaces arising in the way just described are linearly independent.
 This allows us to identify the joint action of $U(O)$ and $\Sp(V)$ on their span as a certain induced representation.

 Recall that by Lemma~\ref{lem:css representation}, there is a homomorphism $i: O_N \to O(N^\perp/N)$ from the stabilizer group $O_N\subset O(U)$ of an isotropic subspace onto the orthogonal group of $N^\perp/N$.
 Thus, if $\tau$ is a representation of $O(N^\perp/N)$, then $\tau\circ i$ represents $O_N$.
 In this section, we will implicitly make this identification and we will not distinguish notationally between $\tau$ and $\tau\circ i$.